An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Deformation quantisation

 We define an increasing filtration $\tau^{HH}$ on $\cD^{\poly}(X)$ by good truncation in the Hochschild direction, so $\tau^{HH}_p \cD^{\poly}(X) \subset \cD^{\poly}(X)$ is the subspace

 \end{definition}

-For the brace operad $\Br$ of \cite{voronovHtpyGerstenhaber}, regarded as an operad in chain complexes, $\cD^{\poly}(X)$ is then naturally a $\Br$-algebra.
+Writing $\Br$ for the brace operad, regarded as an operad in chain complexes, $\cD^{\poly}(X)$ is then naturally a $\Br$-algebra (i.e. a homotopy G-algebra in the sense of \cite[Remark 8]{voronovHtpyGerstenhaber}), with operations defined as in \cite[\S 3.1]{voronovHtpyGerstenhaber}, but incorporating Koszul signs.
 In other words, it has a cup product in the form of a map

 of super cochain chain complexes, and braces in the form of maps